 Explicitly sharing experiences of meaningful work is an important form of social support.
 Organizations can encourage managers to talk with their direct reports about what aspects of work they find meaningful, and get managers to share their perspectives with employees, too.
 Managers can also build in time during team meetings to clearly articulate the connection between current projects and the company’s overall purpose.
 Employees can more easily see how their work is meaningful when team project goals tie into a company’s larger vision.

 Praise from peers and managers is a key component of the meaningful workplace, for instance praise when goals are accomplished and projects completed.
+This type of engagement and employee recognition creates better workplace performance.

 During conditions of low unemployment, workers will not tolerate a disappointing workplace for the sake of job security.
 As a result, nearly half (47%) of 738 HR professionals cited employee retention/turnover as their top workforce management challenge in an SHRM survey in 2018.
 In the survey, two-thirds of HR professionals agreed that employee recognition helps with retention.